ConservationMetrics/guardianconnector-explorer/docs/schemas.md

 * `_validation_status`
 * `__version__`

-Additionally, you may choose to filter out these fields that are commonly added to a KoboToolbox form for record keeping purposes, but possibly not relevant to show on this map:
+Additionally, you may choose to filter out these columns that are commonly added to a KoboToolbox form for record keeping purposes, but possibly not relevant to show on this map:

 * `start`
 * `end`